-Sheri Lewis assumed her current position at the University of Chicago in 2001.
+Sheri Lewis became Director of the D’Angelo Law Library in 2013 after serving 12 years as Associate Law Librarian for Public Services.
 She has been a librarian since 1994 and has worked at several law school libraries.

 Ms. Lewis is a Phi Beta Kappa graduate of Northwestern University and a graduate of New York University School of Law, where she was chairperson of the Moot Court Board and was elected to Order of the Barristers.
 Following law school, she served as law clerk to the Hon.
 Robert L. Miller Jr., Northern District of Indiana, and then practiced law with the firm of Lord, Bissell and Brook in Chicago.